Skip to main content

 Shipcon

-All students partaking in Erasmus must ensure they have a European Health Insurance Card (EHIC) and insurance.
+All students partaking in Erasmus+ must ensure they have a European Health Insurance Card (EHIC) and insurance.
 For students on work placement, they must ensure that their insurance covers them within the workplace.

-It is recommended that you take out some form of private health insurance policy to cover you while you are
+It is recommended that you take out some form of private health insurance policy to cover you while you are abroad.
+You should not rely on the cover provided by the EHIC as this may be quite limited.

 Public healthcare systems vary from country to country, and few countries pay the full cost of healthcare for holders of the EHIC.